haberdashPI/apamount/README.md

 ## Introduction

-This project archives the results for the following, in-press publication (as of 2019).
+This project archives the results for the following paper.

 Wright, B., LeBlanc, E., Little, D. F., Conderman, J., Glavin, C., Semi-supervised learning of a non-native phonetic contrast: How much feedback is enough?
-Attention, Perception, & Psychophysics.
+Submitted to Attention, Perception, & Psychophysics.

 ### Abstract